-This program provides students and fellows with a broader understanding of the interrelationships between research on the basic mechanisms of drug action and drug development and clinical issues.
+This program provides students and postdoctoral fellows with a broader understanding of the interrelationships between research on the basic mechanisms of drug action and drug development and clinical issues.
 In this way, both clinicians and basic scientists will be better prepared to carry out research to prevent or treat cancer.

 Features of our Program